kid-junior/Single-Page_CV/README.md

-# CV-form-project
-This is my first html project.
-Its a basic CV form
+This is my solution to the [Single-Page CV project on roadmap.sh]

+## Instructions to Run the Project

+1. Clone the repo: git clone https://github.com/Kidz77-max/CV-form-project.git
+2. Open index.html